What Are The Warning Signs of Deep Vein Thrombosis?

 Diagnosing DVT & PE

-There are a wide range of different signs and symptoms that are used to diagnose both DVT and pulmonary embolisms, but more often than not they involve looking out for swelling in the impacted leg.
+There is a wide range of different signs and symptoms that are used to diagnose both DVT and pulmonary embolisms, but more often than not, they involve looking out for swelling in the impacted leg.
 Note that it is actually quite rare for there to be swelling in both legs.
-Likewise, most patients experience a pain that usually begins in the calf on the affected leg that can feel almost like a cramping or soreness.
+Likewise, most patients experience pain that usually begins in the calf on the affected leg that can feel almost like cramping or soreness.

 Finally, many patients report red or otherwise discolored skin on the affected leg.

 In the end, it's beyond clear that DVT itself is no laughing matter - but thankfully, the help that you need is not only readily available, but it's also a lot closer than you might think.
-If you suffer from deep vein thrombosis and would like assistance in getting this condition under control, or if you just have any additional questions that you'd like to discuss with someone in a bit more detail, please don't delay - click here to meet Dr. Ives in Anchorage, AK and view our varicose vein treatment options right away.
+If you suffer from deep vein thrombosis and would like assistance in getting this condition under control, or if you just have any additional questions that you'd like to discuss with someone in a bit more detail, please don't delay - click here to SCHEDULE with a CVR right away.